suvarna2400/MIPS_Single-Cycle-32b-CPU-Design/README.md

 # Single-Cycle MIPS Processor

+## Background

+This project originated from my study of the NPTEL course "Hardware Modelling using Verilog."

-A 32-bit Single-Cycle MIPS Processor implemented in Verilog HDL.
+The course provided the RTL design principles and Verilog modelling techniques that formed the foundation for building A 32-bit Single-Cycle MIPS Processor in Verilog HDL.

 This project was developed to understand the internal operation of a processor datapath before moving toward a pipelined architecture.
 The implementation follows the classical MIPS single-cycle design, where every instruction completes within one clock cycle.